 Locations: North Dartmouth (MA)

-The University of Massachusetts-Dartmouth offers an online Master of Science in nursing for registered nurses interested in advancing their education and careers.
-The program offers concentrations in nursing and healthcare education or global public health.
+The University of Massachusetts-Dartmouth offers an online Master of Science in Nursing for registered nurses interested in advancing their education and careers.
+The program offers concentrations in Nursing and Healthcare Education or Global Public Health.
 Nursing and healthcare education students are instructed on the theory and technique of designing and implementing an effective education program for nurses.
-Global public health students are provided the education and experience needed to work in health policy, illness prevention, and health promotion.
-The master's in nursing online program consists of 39 credit hours, and students are required to complete a capstone project in a real-world, evidence-based nursing practice application.
+Global public health students focus on the fundamentals of health policy, illness prevention, and health promotion.
+The master's in nursing online program consists of 39 credit hours and explores the theoretical foundations for advancing nursing practice, healthcare informatics, health promotion, and physiologic knowledge in patient care.
+Students use myCourses, an online platform that organizes lesson materials, syllabi, assignments, grades, and online services such as academic advising, the career resources center, and online tutoring.
+Available resources also include mental health counseling and IT support.
+In addition to the online coursework, students are required to complete a capstone project in a real-world, evidence-based nursing practice application.
+Students interested in applying must submit an online application, a statement of purpose and resume, all official transcripts, proof of licensure, and two letters of recommendation.
+It is preferred that applicants hold an undergraduate degree in nursing with at least a 3.0 GPA.
+However, students who earned an undergraduate degree in a different subject may still apply via the Graduate Admissions Program and take a transitional course before beginning graduate nursing coursework.

 #6 Gonzaga University